 In Celebration of the Work and Life of Drew Gilpin Faust

 Ever since the ratification of the 15th amendment in 1870, the United States has grappled with the ideal of universal suffrage.
 Recent obstacles include the Supreme Court decision invalidating key parts of the 1965 Voting Rights Act, passage of voter-ID laws, and proposals for redistricting.
 This panel will explore why and how the world’s greatest democracy has long struggled over which of its citizens can vote.

-Daniel Carpenter (moderator), Allie S. Freed Professor of Government, Director of the Center for American Politics, Harvard University, and Director of the Social Sciences Program, Radcliffe Institute for Advanced Study
+Daniel Carpenter (moderator), Allie S. Freed Professor of Government, Director of the Center for American Political Studies, Harvard University, and Director of the Social Sciences Program, Radcliffe Institute for Advanced Study

 Lani Guinier ’71, Bennet Boskey Professor of Law, Harvard Law School